 a Handful of Dust includes works by Man Ray, John Divola, Walker Evans, Edward Ruscha, Frederick Sommer, Wols, Sophie Ristelhueber, Robert Burley, Jeff Mermelstein, Bruce Nauman, Aaron Siskind, and Jeff Wall.

 The exhibition originated at Le Bal, Paris, continues at the Pratt Photography Gallery and then travels to Whitechapel Gallery, London; and the Moderna Museet, Stockholm.
-MACK Books published Handful of Dust by David Campany in 2015.
+MACK Books published a Handful of Dust by David Campany in 2015.

 Co-sponsored by the Photo League, Pratt Institute Libraries, and the School of Art